Book 1 — Cast

 RIKARD HARNISH

-The son and heir of Highlord Hansel Harnish, son through many fathers of Harn Bright-Eyes, Father of the Hills.
-Rikard was born and bred for the rule of Kramarack.
-But though none would accuse him of timidity—least of all Ilina Lightkeeper, whom he seeks to wed—his greatest trials lie ahead.
+As the heir of Highlord Hansel, Rikard was born and bred for the rule of Kramarack, the last free nation of Arlam.
+But in uncertain times, leadership demands compromises from which even the boldest may shrink.
+Though none would accuse Rikard of timidity—least of all Ilina Lightkeeper, whom he seeks to wed—his greatest trials lie ahead.
 For another ruler has arrived.
 And in the end, only one of them may reign.

 He stood like a knight overlooking the field of battle: arms crossed, head held high, long cloak billowing out to the side like a wayward banner.
 Immovable he was—feet planted firmly apart, sharp gaze fixed on the far distance.
 The same distance, Ilina realized with mild surprise, into which she had been so inconsiderately staring.
 He’s haughty, she mused, in love with his own not-inconsiderable majesty.
 But then his eyes flicked back to meet hers and their liveliness—their sheer playfulness—brought her breath up short.